-- Failure to register tenants' deposits under an approved scheme as required by Law. - Illegal deductions from deposits. - Failure to return holding deposits. - Lack of Information and clarity on Fees and Charges to tenants.
+- Holding Deposits - Failure to register tenants' deposits under an approved scheme as required by Law - Illegal deductions from deposits - Lack of Information and clarity on Fees and Charges to tenants - Standard terms of business - Professional Associations/Trade Associations

 We believe that all letting agents in the borough are subject to the following relevant legal requirements.
 We also wish to highlight those practices which we believe contravene the requirements of "professional diligence" contained in the Consumer Protection from Unfair Trading Regulations 2008.